 Dilworth

-Dilworth offers a historic, tree-lined charm with craftsman homes, parks, and quick access to both Uptown and the medical district.
-The median home price is around $740,000, up 4.2% from the previous year.
+Dilworth brings historic, tree-lined charm with craftsman homes, parks, and quick access to both Uptown and the medical district.
+The median home price runs around $740,000, up 4.2% from the prior year.
+Dilworth consistently attracts high-income buyers who want character homes with dependable long-term appreciation rather than speculative plays.

 Ballantyne